 If you want a smoother roasted tomato gazpacho, run it through a sieve to remove the chunks.

 For tapas purposes, I am serving this bright roasted tomato gazpacho in shooter glasses that are really votive candle holders I got at the dollar store.
 They hold a little more than your standard shot glass.

 Drizzled with a light touch of olive oil, fresh green onion, tomato slices, and thyme, these gazpacho shooters will be a hit at your dinner party!
-Serve it with my Smoked Paprika Almonds, my Pan Con Tomate using fresh tomatoes too, and wash it down with a Kalimotxo Wine Cocktail.

 If you never thought you could eat cold soup, think again!
 My roasted tomato gazpacho shooters will delight your taste buds, wow your guests, and make a delicious use of all the fresh vegetables this summer.

 - 2 pounds baby tomatoes

 - 2 pounds roasted tomatoes (thyme and olive oil included)

 - 1 red bell pepper (feel free to use yellow, orange, or green)